Frequently Asked Questions About Retirement Plans and ERISA

 Fiduciaries who do not follow the basic standards of conduct may be personally liable to restore any losses to the plan, or to restore any profits made through improper use of the plan's assets resulting from their actions.

-Are there ways that I can limit my limit my fiduciary liability?
+Are there ways that I can limit my fiduciary liability?